OBerger96/flightGear-controller/README.md

 something in the text, it will automatically changed in the ViewModel.

 For the MVVM architecture to work, we'll have to wrap the different components together.
-This is done by the Observer Pattern, which binds the different components together, and notify them about changes that are made or needs to be made as required by the operator.
+This is done by the Observer Pattern, which binds the different components together, and notify them about changes that are made or needed to be made as required by the operator.

 ---
 ## Design and Functionality of the App